CARDS Disability Housing Accommodation Requests

 Housing options for Barnard students include rooms in traditional corridor-style and apartment suite-style residence halls in the neighborhood surrounding campus.
 All residential Barnard students are expected to follow College policies as well as College housing policies and procedures developed by Residential Life & Housing.
 Please note that students who have a guarantee of housing from Residential Life are prioritized for housing; however, students who do not have a guarantee of housing may apply for a housing accommodation and will be housed based on availability.

-CARDS will honor any summer housing accommodation requests for students who have had housing accommodations for the 2021-22 academic year approved through the prelottery process.
+CARDS will honor any summer housing accommodation approvals for students who have had housing accommodations for the 2021-22 academic year approved through the prelottery process.

-The summer application will open March 8th, and all disability-related housing accommodation requests and supporting documentation for the Summer semester needs to be received by the CARDS priority housing accommodation deadline of March 22nd.
+The summer application opened March 8th and is now closed as of March 22nd.
+All disability-related housing accommodation requests and supporting documentation for the Summer semester needs to be received by the CARDS priority housing accommodation deadline of March 22nd.
 Please note students must be registered with CARDS in order to be eligible to receive housing accommodations.

 Please note you do not need to submit an application if you are only requesting a single, kitchen access or air conditioning.
 All summer housing assignments will be singles with kitchen access and air conditioning.
 If you have other housing accommodation needs such as an accessible bathroom, please submit an application once it opens March 8th.